 - 11. Land Acquisition and Open Space 2016 (Countywide): \$7,000,000 has been approved for acquisition of parkland and/or parkland rights and preservation of open space including easements, that are obtained through a variety of methods including fee simple purchase of real property, acquisition of trail easements and other types of easements, cost related to acceptance of dedications and donated properties, and structure demolition cost. - 12.
-Land Acquisition and Park Development 2020 (Countywide): \$100,000,000 would fund deferred projects and adequately fund long-term projects identified in the Park Authority 10-Year Capital Plan.
-Projects will include land acquisition to ensure adequate parkland for future - generations, new park facilities, and continued renovation and replacement of aging and well-used facilities.
+Land Acquisition and Park Development 2020 (Countywide): \$100,000,000 has been approved to fund deferred projects and adequately fund long-term projects identified in the Park Authority 10-Year Capital Plan.
+Projects will include land acquisition to ensure adequate parkland for future generations, new park facilities, and continued renovation and replacement of aging and well-used facilities.
 Increasingly, citizens recognize that parks contribute highly to their quality of life in Fairfax County.
 Shifting and expanding leisure interests increase the demand for parks and park facilities.
-In addition to land acquisition and park development projects, the Park Authority adopted Natural Resource and Cultural Resource Management Plans that identify initiatives needed to provide essential stewardship efforts environmental resources on parkland and cultural resources throughout the county.
+The market driven availability of real estate properties with significant cultural resource has generated increased public interest and demand to protect resources from development.
+In addition to land acquisition and park development projects, the Park Authority adopted Natural Resource and Cultural Resource Management Plans that identify initiatives needed to provide essential stewardship efforts of environmental resources on parkland and cultural resources throughout the county.